Sravani138/Coffee-Shop-Sales-Analysis/README.md

-# Coffee Shop Sales Analysis Dashboard
+# ☕ Coffee Shop Sales Analysis

-## Project Overview
+## 📊 Project Overview
-This project analyzes coffee shop sales data to uncover revenue patterns, product performance, and customer behavior.
+This project focuses on analyzing a coffee shop’s sales performance to uncover patterns in revenue, product popularity, and customer purchasing behavior.
-The objective is to identify business growth opportunities and optimize daily operations through visual analytics.
+The analysis helps identify key factors driving sales and assists in optimizing operations.

+---

-## Key Objectives
+## 🎯 Key Objectives
-- Track sales and revenue trends over time.
+- Track overall revenue and daily sales trends
-- Identify best-selling products and underperforming items.
+- Identify top-performing and underperforming products
-- Determine peak business hours and customer purchasing patterns.
+- Analyze customer purchasing behavior and peak business hours

+---

-## Tools & Technologies
+## 🛠 Tools & Technologies
-- Power BI (Data Modeling, Power Query, DAX)
+- Power BI (Data Modeling, DAX, Power Query)
 - SQL for data extraction and transformation
-- Excel for validation
+- Excel for data validation

+---

-## Features
+## 💡 Features
-- Interactive filters for date, category, and time period.
-- KPIs for revenue, quantity sold, and profit margin.
+- KPIs for total sales, quantity sold, and profit margin
+- Category-wise and hourly performance analysis
-- Visuals for category-wise sales and hourly performance.
+- Interactive filters for date, category, and product type

+---

-## Insights
+## 📈 Insights
-- Morning hours between 8 AM – 10 AM drive maximum revenue.
+- Peak sales recorded between *8 AM and 10 AM*
-- Coffee and pastries together contribute over half of total sales.
+- *Coffee and pastries* account for over 50 % of total revenue
-- Weekend sales are about 25 % higher than weekdays.
+- Weekend sales are on average *25 % higher* than weekdays

+---

-## Business Impact
+## 💼 Business Impact
-The dashboard supports data-driven decision-making for staffing, product planning, and targeted promotions.
+Enhanced understanding of customer buying patterns enabled data-driven staffing, inventory, and promotional decisions.